 Your left arm is noticeably smaller than your right.
-Your right leg squats 30 lbs (14 kg) more than your left.
-These imbalances aren't just aesthetic—they increase injury risk and limit performance.
+Your right leg is clearly stronger than your left.
+These imbalances can affect performance and, if large enough, may contribute to movement compensation patterns over time.

 What Causes Muscle Imbalances?